-The LM63610-Q1 regulators are a family of easyto-use, synchronous, step-down DC/DC converters designed for rugged automotive applications.
-The LM63610-Q1 can drive up to 1 A of load current from an input of up to 36 V. The converter has high light load efficiency and output accuracy in a small solution size.
+The LM63635-Q1 regulator is an easy-to-use, synchronous, step-down DC/DC converter designed for rugged automotive applications.
+The LM63635-Q1 can drive up to 3.25-A of load current from an input of up to 36 V for WSON package and 32 V for HTSSOP package.
+The converter has high light load efficiency and output accuracy in a small solution size.
 Features such as a RESET flag and precision enable provide both flexible and easy-to-use solutions for a wide range of applications.
 Automatic frequency foldback at light load improves efficiency while maintaining tight load regulation.
 Integration eliminates many external components and provides a pinout designed for simple PCB layout.
 Protection features include thermal shutdown, input undervoltage lockout, cycle-by-cycle current limit, and hiccup shortcircuit protection.
-The LM63610-Q1 is available in both the HTSSOP 16-pin power package, with PowerPADTM, and the WSON 12-pin power package.
-Please contact Texas Instruments for availability of the WSON package.
+The LM63635-Q1 is available in both the HTSSOP 16-pin power package, with PowerPADTM, and the WSON 12-pin power package.